A Survey on Bayesian Deep Learning: Deep Learning

 Here $\X_l$ ($l=1,2,\dots,L-1$) is the hidden units.
 As we can see, $\X_L$ can be easily computed once $\X_0$, $\W_l$, and $\b_l$ are given.
-Since $\X_0$ is given by the data, we only need to learn $\W_l$ and $\b_l$ here.
+Since $\X_0$ is given as input, one only needs to learn $\W_l$ and $\b_l$ here.
 Usually this is done using backpropagation and stochastic gradient descent (SGD).
 The key is to compute the gradients of the objective function with respect to $\W_l$ and $\b_l$.
-If we denote the value of the objective function as $E$, we can compute the gradients using the chain rule as:
+Denoting the value of the objective function as $E$, one can compute the gradients using the chain rule as:

 where $l=1,\dots,L$ and the regularization terms are omitted. $\circ$ denotes the element-wise product and $mean(\cdot,1)$ is the matlab operation on matrices.
 In practice, we only use a small part of the data (e.g., $128$ data points) to compute the gradients for each update.
 This is called stochastic gradient descent.